 changed, or are things I started to appreciate since then.

 After the summer, I started studying computer science at the KIT, repeating the Java course I had already done during school just to get a better grade (worked out fine, got a perfect score), and then quickly realised that all this theory is fine and dandy, but not quite fulfilling.
 So then, in my second semester, I started working at Siemens on the side, after an acquiantance working there met me randomly on the tram.
 After nine months there, NV, the company behind matrix, got some more funding and said "hey, we're hiring".
 So, I got in touch, they flew me to London.
 I had my interview at the matrix office with Matthew, Neil and Erik.
 I used the afternoon before my flight to explore the (then snowy) city a bit.
-On the way bach to the airport, I got a text message that my flight was cancelled, so I went back to the office, and then later grabbed a pint with the a part of the team, receiving the news that they. want me right before heading to the pub.
+On the way back to the airport, I got a text message that my flight was cancelled, so I went back to the office, and then later grabbed a pint with the a part of the team, receiving the news that they want me right before heading to the pub.
 For living and working in London for half a year, I obviously had to pause university for a bit, so I took a semester off.
 I moved to London, and worked on matrix there, mostly on operations, even though I technically wanted a development job.
 That was still okay for me, considering that I'd still actively work on an IMO meaningful open source project now, instead of some project demo in a small department at Siemens.
 During my time there, my English improved quite a lot, my accent got a bit british too.
 I got to know the team, found out that Ultimate Frisbee is a great sport and cider is a great drink after Frisbee, and in general had a great time.

 Coming back, I was looking for work on the side again, took the first offer I got.
 It was a small game company, or so they told me.
 The project I was actually assigned to then wasn't very much related to gaming, it was a blockchain backed payment system for paying for services and content around porn and sex work.
 While I don't have a problem with porn or sex work, the buzzword bell in my pocket rang pretty loudly on that blockchain bit.
 After a few months and some incidents, I was considering looking for a new job, when just in time, I was contacted by someone looking to hire me.
 It was Famedly, the company I've been working for for over a year now, still quite happy, doing matrix stuff again, doing FOSS stuff at work again, this time not only ops, but split between ops and development.